aws4embeddedlinux/meta-aws/README.md

 Please check out [our sister project meta-aws-demos](https://github.com/aws-samples/meta-aws-demos)!
 Over time, we will continuously be adding MACHINE specific demonstrations for AWS software on Embedded Linux built by the Yocto Project build framework with the meta-aws Metadata Layer.

+### Supported Yocto Project Releases

+We are supporting customers building solutions on AWS with meta-aws for the following Yocto Project releases.
+Let us know if you need AWS device software for a specific Yocto Project release and we will work with you through Github Issues to resolve the challenge you might be facing.
+We also encourage **contributions** by the community.

+* hardknott
+* gatesgarth
+* dunfell
+* zeus
+* thud
+* warrior (breakfix only)
+* sumo (breakfix only)

+All prior releases will be handled on a case by case basis.
+Again, please let us know if you're in a crunch on earlier releases and we'll help you the best we can!

 ### Dependencies